Guidance on visits to Kent by a member of the Royal Family

 Invitations may be extended through the Lord-Lieutenant and may be submitted to specific members of the Royal Family on an organisation’s behalf.
 If in doubt the Deputy Clerk will advise as to who may be the most appropriate member of the Royal Family to approach and it is advisable to consult the Deputy Clerk at the earliest opportunity if unsure.

 Alternatively, invitations can be extended direct to the relevant Royal Household, via the Private Secretary.
-When using this route, it would be much appreciated if a copy of the invitation could be sent to the Lord-Lieutenant for his information.
+When using this route, it would be much appreciated if a copy of the invitation could be sent to the Lord-Lieutenant for her information.
 Include as much information as possible but try to keep it concise.
 The sort of information that will be needed will vary according to the type of invitation and the Deputy Clerk can advise on what is best to send.

 If the invitation involves a visit to a new or refurbished building, it is vital that the work is fully completed and the people in place and the project up and running before the Member of the Royal Family visits.
 Such invitations need to be put forward for a date well after completion to ensure that everything is in place.
 This sometimes means that the Royal visit does not take place until sometime after the building or project has opened but that is quite usual.